 There are 5 Different types of Branches of Accounts are namely:

-- Financial Accounting.
+- Financial accounting

-- Management Accounting.
+- Management accounting

-- Social Accounting.
+- Social accounting

-The main object of cost accounting is to find out the cost of the goods produced or services rendered by the business.
+2. Cost Accounting: The main object of cost accounting is to find out the cost of the goods produced or services rendered by the business.
 It also helps the management to detect and control all leakages, defective works, and wastage in tools and stores.

 Costing enables the management to compare the price of the product available from outside suppliers in the market with the cost of the product manufactured by them and explain whether it’s profitable to produce such a product or purchase it in the market.

-The primary objective of management accounting is to supply relevant information at the appropriate time to the management to enable it to make the decisions and effect control.
-Management accounting provides accounting information to the management to perform all its functions such as planning, organizing, staffing, directing, and controlling.
+3. Management Accounting: The primary objective of management accounting is to supply relevant information at the appropriate time to the management to enable it to make the decisions and effect control.
+It provides accounting information, to the management in the form of processed data that it collects from financial accounting.

-It is a method of recording financial information in the financial statements at values that reflect the actual purchasing power of the monetary unit during the time of inflation.
+5. Inflation Accounting: It is a method of recording financial information in the financial statements at values that reflect the actual purchasing power of the monetary unit during the time of inflation.
 Inflation accounting thus recognizes a fall in the value of money due to inflation or a rise in the general price level.